domanteli0/sqf/README.md

 # Slay Queen Frontend (sqf)

+## TODO

+- [ ] Make forms in Registration and Log In a common component.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.